Diclofenac, 100 mg 20 pcs

 anaphylactic/anaphylactoid reactions, including a marked decrease in blood pressure (BP) and shock;

-very rare – angioedema (including facial).
+very rarely – angioedema (including the face).

 very rarely – palpitations, chest pain, increased blood pressure, vasculitis, heart failure, myocardial infarction.